A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Numerical Examples

 \subsection{Parametric AGMM vs. Non-parametric AGMM}

-In this section, we compare the parametric AGMM model (described in Section \ref{sec:param}) and the non-parametric AGMM model (described in Section \ref{sec:nonparam}) for Examples 4 and 5.
+In this section, we compare the parametric AGMM model (described in Section \ref{sec:param}) and the non-parametric AGMM model (described in Section \ref{sec:nonparam}) for Example 1 and Example 5.
 For the non-parametric AGMM, all $\V{x}_i$'s of the random sample are chosen as the grid locations $\V{x}^{(j)}$'s to form non-parametric functions.
 We fixed $h = 0.01$ and $K$ was simply chosen using the BIC.
+The mean and variance estimates are achieved using the formula described in the M-step of Section \ref{sec:nonparam}.
 For the parametric AGMM, we ran 30,000 Gibbs sampling iterations with the first 10,000 as burn-in samples.
+The mean and variance estimates are achieved taking the averages of the corresponding sampled values taken after the burn-in period.
+Taking the variance estimates does require a very little marginal time over the time for taking only the mean estimates for both of the parametric and nonparametric AGMM.

 The mean estimates and the variance estimates were compared.
-Figures \ref{fig:example4-comp} and \ref{fig:example5-comp} show the comparison results.
+Figures \ref{fig:example1-comp} and \ref{fig:example5-comp} show the comparison results.
 The mean estimates are comparable to each other, while the non-parametric AGMM is prone to overestimating the variance $\sigma^2(\cdot)$.
 For quantitative comparison, we compute the mean circular errors of the mean estimates and the mean square errors of the variance estimates.
 Table \ref{ErrorTable_AGMM} shows the errors against the ground truths.
-For Example 5, the ground truth is $\sigma^2 = 0.7$, and for Example 5, the ground truth is $\sigma^2 = 1 - I_1(8)/I_0(8)$, where $I_{\nu}(k)$ is the modified Bessel function of the first kind.
+For Example 1, the ground truth is $\sigma^2 = 1 - I_1(2)/I_0(2)$, where $I_{\nu}(k)$ is the modified Bessel function of the first kind.
+For Example 5, the ground truth is equal to the simulation input $\sigma^2 = 1$.
 The mean square errors shown in the table are the average square distance of the estimated $\sigma^2(\cdot)$ to the ground truth.

-On the other hand, the non-parametric AGMM's EM iterations converged very fast, 5 iterations for Example 4 and 3 iterations for Example 5.
-The total computation times were 1.55 seconds for Example 4 and 0.52 seconds for Example 5.
+On the other hand, the non-parametric AGMM's EM iterations converged very fast, 4 iterations for Example 1 and 62 iterations for Example 5.
+The total computation times were 0.59 seconds for Example 1 and 8 seconds for Example 5.
 For the parametric AGMM, the computation times were comparable when the EM algorithm is applied for parameter estimation; the computation times were much longer when the Gibbs sampling is used with 30,000 samples.